iurisman/rust-dust/lib/README_WITH_RESULT.md

 38 ~             Err(error) => Box::new(vec![Err(TokenizerError::from(error))].into_iter())
    |
 ```
-The hint suggests that we solve this problem with the familiar technique of `Box`ing the return type.
+The hint suggests that could we solve this problem with the familiar technique of `Box`ing the return type.
 We've already encountered this when we implemented the recursive `Stack` type.
 The difference here is that the reason
-compiler can't determine the actual type is that it resolves at tuntime to one of two different opaque type.
+the compiler can't determine the actual type is that it resolves at tuntime to one of two different opaque type.
-Here again, we could return trait object `<dyn Iterator<...>>` to make both arms to resolve to the same sized static
-type.
-However, I don't want to change the return type to `Box<dyn Iterator<...>>`.
+However, I don't want to change the return type.
 Rather, I'd like to solve what is
 likely to be a general problem: how to return one of several opaque types implementing `Iterator`.

 So far, I've found two ways to make the Rust compiler do the work for us: by using enums or by chaining the two